ZornsLemma/basictool/README.md

 ## How it works

 basictool is really a specialised BBC Micro emulator built on top of lib6502.
-It runs the original BBC BASIC ROM and uses that to tokenise and de-tokenise programs.
+It runs an original BBC BASIC ROM and uses that to tokenise and de-tokenise programs.
 Programs are tokenised simply by typing them in at the BASIC prompt and de-tokenised simply by using the BASIC "LIST" command.

-It also uses the Advanced BASIC Editor ROMs to provide the "pack" function, as well as to generate line number reference tables and variable cross-reference tables.
+It also uses the Advanced BASIC Editor ROMs to provide the pack, unpack and analysis functions.

 ## Other features